Anamari-ctrl/RPO_vaje/readme.md

 3. Open 'Package Manager Console' (View -> Other Windows).
 4. Select 'Default project': WebStore.Entities (make sure that startup project is 'WebStore.API')
 5. Run next commands:

 ```powershell
     Add-Migration NameOfMigration
     Update-database
 ```

 Note that:
-    1. For every model structure change in folders Models and Identity you have to run those two commands so that database is updated.
+1. For every model structure change in folders Models and Identity you have to run those both commands so that database is updated.
 2. When commiting to repository, ignore folder Migrations (in project WebStore.Entities)

-#### Configuration FE
+### Frontend
 - Requirements: Node.js 16+ and npm
 - From PowerShell, install and run the frontend: